Wednesday, April 18, 2012

 So give a bar of gentle and creamy Grandma's Lye Soap a try today.

-The First And Easiest Cold Processed Soap I Ever Made
+The Easiest Cold Processed Soap I Ever Made

 The first soap that anyone should attempt to create should be simple.
 It should have very few ingredients, and those ingredients should be as inexpensive as possible.
 Soap making is a science, measuring accurately and following a recipe is foolproof.
 Well, not really foolproof.
 Soap making may be a science, but it is also an art.
 It took me a few tries to perfect even this simple recipe.
 So if you are interested in soap making try this recipe.
 It is the first soap I ever made.